Desert Promise.

 'Fear of the Lord' I'm talking about is not a fire and brimstone attribute that stirs fearfulness and anxiety.
 This is a reverent fear that humbly grapples with the weightiness of an infinite and righteous God.
 One who created finite beings with aspects of His own image.
 And as we bear that image, we are called to answer for what we do with it.

-Most of my 'passive theology' and indecisiveness came from a lack of fear of the Lord.
-Which creates a blindspot in one's wisdom.
-For me, a sobering antidote to my chronic ambivalence was the Parable of the Talents & Ten Minas (Luke 19:12-27 & Matthew 25:14-30).
+A sobering antidote to my chronic ambivalence was the Parable of the Talents & Ten Minas (Luke 19:12-27 & Matthew 25:14-30).
 In each, Jesus describes how the Kingdom of Heaven will arrive.
-There's clear parallels between them, and perhaps I don't fully grasp all of the nuance.
+There are clear parallels between them, and perhaps I don't fully grasp the nuance.
 However, I cannot deny what it spoke to me.

 And he who had received the five talents came forward, bringing five talents more, saying, ‘Master, you delivered to me five talents; here, I have made five talents more.’
 21 His master said to him, ‘Well done, good and faithful servant.
 Mt 25:20–21.